 After using progressively finer grits through the sanding process with your random orbital sander or sheet sander, the last step before ending the sanding process should always be to give the project a good once-over (at the minimum) hand sanding.
 Hand sanding for a perfect final touch allows you to fine-tune some spots that may need a little extra care, and eliminate any last little sanding marks caused by the power sander.
 Learn how to give a final hand sanding before moving on to finishing in this woodworking tip.

 06 of 08

 While it may seem very basic and simple, the process of making sandpaper is rather technical and quite fascinating.
-We were able to take a tour of the Ali Industries factory, where we watched them make a variety of Gator Finishing sandpaper and other abrasive products.
-Seeing how sandpaper is made was a very enlightening experience, as well as seeing the step-by-step process of how sanding belts and sanding disks are manufactured.
+Knowing how sandpaper is made is interesting as well as seeing the step-by-step process of how sanding belts and sanding disks are manufactured.

 07 of 08